adrianswish/adrianswish/README.md

 ## What is not on this page

 - Private repos.
 Dozens of them.
 Named only with a stamp, never with a clone URL.
-- Adult houses.
-Off the default resume.
-Off this profile.
 - A fake contribution graph.
 Old commits live on DigitalCurrensy.
 New work is attributed here.
 I will not rewrite history to paint squares.

 If you want the company door, go to **[github.com/DigitalCurrensy](https://github.com/DigitalCurrensy)**.
 If you want me, you are already here.